rorybyrne/Datathon/README.md

 # Datathon
-A skeleton for the AIB DataHack 2017
+Neural NotWork's attempt at the AIB DataHack 2017